We would love to have something like this. I would give my arm for this.

 - Salmons find their way back to where they were born to lay eggs, like how our product lets users to go back to the source of the data.

-- We aim to provide an intuitive journey as Salmons instinctively know where to go to find where they came from.
+- Our goal was to provide an intuitive experience as Salmons instinctively know where to go to find where they came from.

 Visual Identity

-- I designed the logo and visual identity for our product.
+- I designed the logo and visual identity.

 - I also made a styleguide for the team to get our product and client deliverables visually aligned.